SoccerStatsUS/s2/README.md

-team / league / player timelines would be cool.

-Remove alias functionality on this side.

 Season types:

 Split these further into Federal Park League and Robison Field League of the St. Louis Soccer League First Series